 Few things in life are as exciting or rewarding as welcoming a new puppy into the family.
 They’re adorable, they’re loving, they’re funny – and they’re also counting on you to help protect them from parasites and diseases.
-Here’s a quick look at the main parasites and diseases you need to know about.
+Here’s a quick look at common and preventable parasite and diseases you need to know about.

-Heartworm disease in dogs has been diagnosed in every state of the US.1 Heartworms are transmitted by mosquitos,and the worms live in the heart and lungs of the dog.
+Heartworms are transmitted by mosquitos, and the worms live in the heart and lungs of the dog.
 Clinical signs seen in dogs include cough, difficulty breathing, weight loss, exercise intolerance, and eventually heart failure and death.
-Unlike intestinal parasites, which can be easily treated, treatment for heartworm disease is expensive – up to $1,000 in veterinary bills2 – time consuming, and has significant side effects.
-Fortunately highly effective preventives are available for this devastating disease.
+Unlike intestinal parasites, which can be easily treated, treatment for heartworm disease is expensive – up to $1,000 in veterinary bills2 – time-consuming and has significant side effects.
+Fortunately, highly effective preventives are available for this devastating disease.
 The American Heartworm Society recommends using a heartworm preventive year-round to protect your dog.
 Ask your veterinarian about this.

 Worms: Worth worrying about